ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 ##### Event data handling

   Event data handling in Cortado includes exploring, filtering, preprocessing, querying, and visualization of event data.
 Different executions of the process are summarized by grouping them into process execution variants that are visualized within the [*Variant Explorer*](#variant-explorer).
   Cortado also provides [*Variant Querying*](#variant-querying) which includes a query language designed specifically for querying variants.
-Cortado also allows specifying time granularity which influences the ordering of activities within variants.
+Cortado also allows for the specification of time granularityfix typo in docs which influences the ordering of activities within variants.
 Furthermore, Cortado allows manual extraction and mining of frequent patterns through [*Frequent Pattern Mining*](#variant-frequent-pattern-mining).